 Founded in 2010, the Senior Law Clinic (SLC) champions Campbell Law School’s mission of using the practice of law as a calling to serve others.
 The clinic was created to serve the legal needs of low-income senior citizens in the greater Raleigh area.

-Working under the supervision of Roger Manus, SLC director, students provide consultative, transactional, and advocacy legal services with issues such as powers of attorney and other advance directives, problems facing grandparents raising children, fraud and consumer issues, abuse, guardianship, landlord and tenant problems, Medicaid, food stamps, unemployment appeals, rights in nursing homes, and simple wills for property owners.
+Working under the supervision of Professor Roger Manus, SLC director, students provide consultative, transactional, and advocacy legal services with issues such as powers of attorney and other advance directives, problems facing grandparents raising children, fraud and consumer issues, abuse, guardianship, landlord and tenant problems, Medicaid, food stamps, unemployment appeals, rights in nursing homes, and simple wills for property owners.
 The SLC does not handle cases involving criminal law, traffic accidents and violations, medical malpractice, and personal injury issues.

 Recent examples of issues that Campbell Law students have assisted area seniors with include: